All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Here is the tension: while melanocortin activation may have anti-inflammatory benefits for the gut, Melanotan II's most common side effect is nausea, reported in 50-80% of users.
 This likely results from MC4R activation in the brainstem's area postrema (the nausea center) and altered gastric motility .

 For someone using Melanotan II specifically for gut health support, the nausea paradox is a significant consideration.
-Starting at very low doses and titrating slowly is essential to minimize this effect.
+Starting at very low doses and titrating slowly is important to minimize this effect.
 Taking injections before bed also helps.

 Melanotan II vs Dedicated Gut Peptides